Gulzhub/qrcode-component-challenge/README.md

 ### What I learned

 This is a solution to the beginner level challenge and is fairly easy.
 However, on attempting this challenge, I got to know how to center a div vertically.
 Centering a div has been a very ppopular topic in HTML and CSS.
-There are a number of to center vertically but Flexbox makes it very easy(in my opinion).
+There are a number of ways to center vertically but Flexbox makes it very easy(in my opinion).
 I just used a div inside main and using flex display on the main tag.
 Flexbox also makes it easy in centering it horizontally.